camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 :::caution Only available from v21+

-IAM Roles for Service Accounts can only be implemented with Keycloak 21 onwards.
-This may require you to adjust the version used in the Camunda Helm Chart.
+IAM Roles for Service Accounts can only be implemented with Keycloak 21+.
+This may require you to adjust the version used in the Camunda Helm chart.

 :::

 From Keycloak versions 21+, the default JDBC driver can be overwritten, allowing use of a custom wrapper like the [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) to utilize the features of IRSA.
 This is a wrapper around the default JDBC driver, but takes care of signing the requests.

-Furthermore, the [official Keycloak documentation](https://www.keycloak.org/server/db#preparing-keycloak-for-amazon-aurora-postgresql) also provides detailed instructions for utilizing Amazon Aurora PostgreSQL.
+The [official Keycloak documentation](https://www.keycloak.org/server/db#preparing-keycloak-for-amazon-aurora-postgresql) also provides detailed instructions for utilizing Amazon Aurora PostgreSQL.

 A custom Keycloak container image containing necessary configurations is conveniently accessible on Docker Hub at [camunda/keycloak](https://hub.docker.com/r/camunda/keycloak).
 This image, built upon the base image [bitnami/keycloak](https://hub.docker.com/r/bitnami/keycloak), incorporates the required wrapper for seamless integration.